calderonanna/Warbler-ROH/Alignments.md

 #The alignment above would be invalid because the gap is at 30 and exceeds -X 20.
 ```

-Note: When doing alignments for WGS, they will require a-lot of memory between 200-400gb, so be sure to request this much in the pbs script, otherwise, the alignments may not be done properly.
-Another thing, do not send the alignment pipeline through parallel.
-Each sample requires 4 nodes, so parallel will quickly eat up all the available nodes and memory.
-Write a script for each sample and send the scripts independently so the cluster can allocate the appropriate resources to each sample without maxing out.

 ## Alignment Scripts Batch 1
 ```bash
 #Create an alignment script for samples in batch 1